 Jitendra Pant

 Dr. Jitendra Pant recently graduated with a PhD in Biomedical Engineering from the College of Engineering.
 He has published 15 articles in peer-reviewed journals and has filed 7 patent applications related to his studies.
 Dr. Pant won over 20 awards during his PhD, including the Brahm P. Verma Award for Academic and Leadership Excellence.
 Now, Dr. Pant works as a research associate at UGA and with the startup InNOveta Biomedical.
+In his talk, Dr. Pant explores the potential power of Nitric Oxide to revolutionize the global healthcare industry.

 A.C.
 Williams

 A.C.
 Williams is a third-year undergraduate studying Management Information Systems and International Business.
 Williams serves as an officer in Esports at UGA and a senior event director for EndGameTV.
 Williams has organized events for hundreds of competitors in venues across the country, collaborated with Nintendo of America, and assisted with management of an esports summit in Tokyo.
+In his talk, A.C.
+Williams challenges gamer stereotypes and redefines what it means to be part of a gaming community.

 Walden